Patch page

 Comb

-Comb filters change the sound by delaying the signal by a few milliseconds and then mixing the delayed signal with the original.
+Comb filters change the sound by delaying the signal by a few milliseconds and mixing the delayed signal with the original.
 As a result, the level of certain frequencies may be raised or attenuated in the filtered signal.

 Tip